Chapter 23 Pure Competition

 Purely Competitive Adjustment Causing

-Serious competition from foreign manufacturers, beginning with automobiles and steel, increased supply from S to S'.
-Rust belt industries lost all their excess profits and some incurred a loss as supply increased too much to S" (not shown).
-Wage give backs began and many other workers found themselves with stagnating wages.
-Companies used technology and outsourcing to be more competitive and this continues to put pressure on wages.
+Serious competition from foreign manufacturers beginning with automobiles and steel increased supply causing Rust Belt Industries to lose their pricing power.
+This eliminated excess profits.
+Some industries incurred a loss as supply increased too much.
+Wage give backs began and many workers found themselves with stagnating wages.
+Companies used technology and outsourcing to be more competitive and maintain profit but this put pressure on wages.

 from economist.com 01/12/13